Key takeaways:

 If you’re ready to invest in the best package delivery system, get the ButterflyMX package room.
 ButterflyMX saves time and money for property staff while adding convenience for residents.

-With ButterflyMX, you get both an access control and package delivery system.
-With a video intercom at your property’s entrance and the door to the package room, you’ll ensure that couriers always have access to securely drop off parcels.
+With ButterflyMX, you get both an access control and a package delivery system.
+With a video intercom at your property’s entrance and the door to the package room, you’ll ensure that couriers always have access to drop off parcels securely.
 So, your residents will never suffer missed deliveries or lost packages.
 Plus, residents get automatic notifications when they’ve received a delivery.

 ButterflyMX makes deliveries simple with two key features: